 - ⅓ cup slivered almonds (optional)

-How to Prep Your Veggies
+Prep Your Veggies

 Cut the broccoli stems and florets apart with a knife.
 Using a vegetable peeler, peel the broccoli stems.
 For the carrots, peel if you prefer or just scrub well with a vegetable brush.
 The peel, or skin, is edible and highly nutritious.